ethereum-attestation-service/eas-docs-site/docs/tutorials/attestSchema.md

 [//]: # (- `revocable`: A boolean value that indicates whether the attestation can be revoked by the attester.)

-[//]: # (- `refUUID`: A reference UUID for the attestation, which can be used to link the attestation to other related)
+[//]: # (- `refUID`: A reference UID for the attestation, which can be used to link the attestation to other related)

 [//]: # (  attestations.)